-Findings Response IV-C-006 Health Screens Written policy, procedure and practice require that all DPS&C offenders receive a health screening by health trained or qualified health care personnel upon intake into the facility unless there is documentation of a health screening within the previous 90 days.
+Findings Response Written policy, procedure and practice require that all DPS&C offenders receive a health screening by health trained or qualified health care personnel upon intake into the facility unless there is documentation of a health screening within the previous 90 days.
 Screening is conducted in accordance with protocols established by the health authority.
 If completed by health trained personnel, all intake health screens are to be reviewed by health care personnel as soon as possible.
-If a facility uses a different screening form, it shall be required to have at a minimum the questions in the Intake Health Care Screening form (IV-C-006-A) provided by DPS&C. The purpose of the health Care Screening form (IV-C-006-A) provided by DPS&C. The purpose of the health screening is to protect newly admitted offenders who pose a health safety threat to themselves or others from not receiving adequate medical attention.
+If a facility uses a different screening form, it shall be required to have at a minimum the questions in the Intake Health Care Screening form (IV-C-006-A) provided by DPS&C. The purpose of the health screening is to protect newly admitted offenders who pose a health safety threat to themselves or others from not receiving adequate medical attention.
 This should include inquiry into: 1.
 Current medical, dental or behavioral health problems and communicable diseases; 2.
+Current treatment plan; 3.
 Current medications, including psychotropic; 4.
 History of hospitalization; 5.
 Suicidal risk assessment; 6.
 Use of alcohol or other drugs including need for possible detoxification; 7.
 Possibility of pregnancy; 8.
 Observation of the following: a.
 Appearance and behavior; b.
 Body deformities and other physical abnormalities; c.
 Ease of movement; d.
-Current physical traumas or characteristics and a determination of whether or not the offender's access to programs or services.
-Offenders identified with such an impairment or disability shall be transferred to the DPS&C for further evaluation and determination of appropriate care; e.
+Current physical traumas or characteristics and a determination of whether or not the offender should be recommended for immediate transfer to the DS&C for appropriate care; e.
 Any physical impairment (hearing, vision, mobility) or other disability which would impede the offender's access to programs or services.
-Offenders identified with such an impairment or disability shall be transferred to Compliant- Health screenings being done upon intake into the facility.
-Records of screenings kept.
-IV-C-006-1 Pregnancy Management (MANDATORY) Written policy, procedure and practice require that all pregnant offenders have access to obstetrical services by a qualified provider, including prenatal, peripartum, and postpartum care.
+Offenders identified with such an impairment or disability shall be transferred to the DPS&C for further evaluation and determination of appropriate housing placement.
+[Reference 2008 Resolution Agreement: US DOJ and LA DPS&C.] 9.
+Current health insurance.
+Compliant IV-C-006-1 Pregnancy Management (MANDATORY) Written policy, procedure and practice require that all pregnant offenders have access to obstetrical services by a qualified provider, including prenatal, peripartum, and postpartum care.
 The local jail facility shall notify the Department's Medical Director when a DPS&C offender is pregnant to ensure proper placement in a DPS&C facility including transfer if necessary.
-Visual Inspection: written policy and procedure, health record where pregnant offender received obstetrical services by a qualified provider, notification to DPS&C when DPS&C offender is pregnant, transfer logs Compliant- Facility has a policy in file.
-No pregnant offenders were housed at the time of this visit.
+Visual Inspection: written policy and procedure, health record where pregnant offender received obstetrical services by a qualified provider, notification to DPS&C when DPS&C offender is pregnant, transfer logs Compliant-The facility's policy is compliant with DOC Regulation.